Catalyst Fund Project Team

-Kelly is an Analyst in Inclusive Fintech.
+Kelly is an Associate in Inclusive Fintech.
 Her expertise is in-depth research and building market competitive analysis.
 Kelly recently received a BSc degree from Babson College, where she studied Business Management with a focus in Economics and Entrepreneurship.
 She founded “Young Entrepreneurs Adventure Vietnam,” a youth development social enterprise for students, instructing and encouraging the spirit of entrepreneurship.

-Javier is an Associate at BFA in Inclusive Fintech.
+Javier is a Senior Associate at BFA in Inclusive Fintech.
 He works on projects that focus on supporting tech-enablement in the financial sector and brings skills such as software development, product design and management, customer experience and data analytics.
 For over six years prior joining to BFA, he built innovative technology solutions for mom-and-pop micro retailers in emerging markets such as Mexico and Colombia that helped them to track and control their business, create new revenues and be competitive.
 Most recently, he founded H-elium, a startup that offers low cost solar powered beach umbrellas to charge mobile devices.